 BOIL.
 If you have never boiled eggs before or need more tips in that area, go to this post HERE.
 This post will help you boil the perfect egg.
 After you have boiled your eggs and they have cool in cold water, peel and rinse each egg.

 MIX.
 Add the mustard and mayo to the bowl with the egg yolks and whip with a fork until smooth.
 Salt and pepper to taste.
 Spoon the yolk mixture into each egg white hole.
 Sprinkle with a little paprika.

 How to pipe on egg mixture?
 To make your deviled eggs look a bit more fancy, use a large star tip and a resealable plastic pipe and pipe the yolk mixture into each egg before dusting with paprika.

-Making ahead of time.
+Can you make deviled eggs ahead of time?
 If you need to make these ahead of time it’s best to keep the egg fillings separate until you are ready to serve them.
 Wrap the egg whites tightly in plastic wrap.
 And put the yolk mixture into a bag and squeeze all the air out.

 How to store deviled eggs?
 You can store the deviled eggs in the fridge for a couple days.
 They don’t stay good for longer than about 3 days.
 Keep them in an airtight container or wrapped in plastic wrap.

 Making for a crowd.
 Depending on the person, I would plan for about 2-3 deviled eggs per person if you are bringing these to a party.
 Honestly, we feel like you can never have enough of these guys!